Hot And Sour Soup

 Notes

-TO STORE: Let the leftover soup cool completely, then store it in an airtight container in the refrigerator for 2 to 3 days.
+TO STORE: Let the soup cool completely, then store it in an airtight container in the fridge for 4-5 days.

-TO REHEAT: Gently heat the soup in a pot over medium-low heat until it’s warmed through.
-You can also reheat it in the microwave in 15-second increments, stirring in between.
+TO REHEAT: Gently heat the soup over medium heat until warm, or microwave in 15-second increments, stirring in between.

 Nutrition